vinitshahdeo/Hacktoberfest2021/README.md

 ## Need help

 Are you a beginner looking for a help in kickstaring your open-source journey?
-Start a discussion here.
-The community will be always welcome your doubts.
+[Start a discussion here](https://github.com/vinitshahdeo/Hacktoberfest2021/discussions/1).
+The community will always welcome your doubts!

 ## Support